 - Rules concerning gamer free firm

 - Draft rights

-These practices are aimed at preserving the integrity and quality of the product that leagues deals.
+The above practices aimed at preserving the integrity and quality of the product that deals with leagues.
 However, they restrict the capability of gamers and groups to compete inside the marketplace.
 The Sherman Act was enacted to fix this problem.
-Both Congress and courts have aimed to repair exemptions to the Sherman Act so that it can protect professional sports leagues from unending and costly litigations, however at the same time managing the actions of the leagues so that it will be consistent with the free market principles to promote the Sherman Act.
+Both Congress and courts have aimed to repair exemptions to the Sherman Act so that it can protect professional sports leagues from constant and costly litigations, however at the same time managing the actions of the associations so that it will be consistent with the free market principles to promote the Sherman Act.